cubed-dev/cubed/docs/user-guide/diagnostics.md

 ### History
 The history callback can be used to understand how long tasks took to run, and how much memory they used.
-The history callback will write [`events.csv`, `plan.csv` and `stats.csv`] to a new directory under with the schema `history/compute-{id}`.
+The history callback will write [`events.csv`, `plan.csv` and `stats.csv`] to a new directory under the current directory with the schema `history/compute-{id}`.

 ```ipython